 1. Receive the Proper Education & Training

-At the minimum, respiratory therapists must earn their associate’s degree, but many positions will require bachelor’s degrees.
+At the minimum, respiratory therapists must earn their associate’s degree.
+However, many positions will require bachelor’s degrees.
 There are also master’s programs available.
-Most respiratory therapy programs include courses in the subspecialties in the field including cardiopulmonary therapy and neonatal therapy.
+Most respiratory therapy programs include courses in the subspecialties in the field.
+This includes cardiopulmonary therapy and neonatal therapy.
 You will likely receive clinical training through your respiratory therapy education.

 2. Receive Your License & Certification

 Upon completing your education, you must complete the National Board for Respiratory Care (NBRC) Exam to become certified.
-Licensing may vary among states, but passing the exam is a typical requirement.
+Licensing may vary among states.
+However, passing an exam is a typical requirement.

 3. Consider Becoming Registered

-After passing the NBRC Exam, you have the option to take further exams to become registered.
-Some states even require you to become registered.
+After passing the NBRC Exam, you have the option to take further exams.
+Some states even require you to become registered beyond the NBRC exam.
 Becoming registered shows your advancement in the field of respiratory care.

-Ready to start your path to becoming a respiratory therapist?
+Are you ready to start your path to becoming a respiratory therapist?
 Check out the travel respiratory therapist positions we have available now!
-Choose positions close to home, or travel to new destinations.
+Choose positions close to home or travel to new destinations!